 Vegan strawberry shortcake served on a white platter

-• Light and fluffy texture: The combination of baking powder and oil in the shortcake batter creates a wonderfully light and fluffy texture.
+• Light and fluffy texture: The combination of baking powder and oil in the shortcake batter creates a wonderfully light and fluffy shortcake.
 They really just melt in your mouth!

 • Perfectly sweetened: With just the right amount of sugar in both the shortcake and the strawberries, this recipe strikes a perfect balance of sweetness.
 It’s indulgent without being overly sugary, allowing the strawberries’ natural sweetness to shine.

-• Make-ahead friendly: While best enjoyed fresh, you can prepare components of this dessert in advance to streamline the serving process.
-Bake the shortcakes ahead of time and store them in an airtight container until ready to assemble with the strawberries and coconut whipped cream.
+And guess what!
+You can prepare components of this dessert in advance to streamline the serving process.
+Just bake the shortcakes ahead of time and store them in an airtight container until you’re ready to assemble with the strawberries and coconut whipped cream.

-• Flour: All-purpose flour works well in this recipe.
-You can also use a gluten-free flour blend.
+• Flour: All-purpose flour works well in this recipe, but you can also use a gluten-free flour blend.

 • Sugar: Granulated sugar adds sweetness to the shortcake.